mrisher/smtp-sts/mta-sts.md

 ## MTA-STS Policies

 The policy itself is a set of key/value pairs (similar to [@?RFC5322] header fields) served via the HTTPS GET method from the fixed [@!RFC5785] "well-known" path of `.well-known/mta-sts.txt` served by the `mta-sts` host at the Policy Domain.
 Thus for `example.com` the path is `https://mta-sts.example.com/.well-known/mta-sts.txt`.

 When fetching a policy, senders SHOULD validate that the media type is "text/plain" to guard against cases where webservers allow untrusted users to host non-text content (typically, HTML or images) at a user-defined path.
-All parameters other charset=utf-8 or charset=us-ascii are ignored.
+All parameters other than charset=utf-8 or charset=us-ascii are ignored.
 Additional "Content-Type" parameters are also ignored.

 This resource contains the following CRLF-separated key/value pairs:

-* `version`: (plain-text).
-Currently only "STSv1" is supported.
+* `version`: Currently only "STSv1" is supported.
-* `mode`: (plain-text).
-One of "enforce", "testing", or "none", indicating the expected behavior of a sending MTA in the case of a policy validation failure.
+* `mode`: One of "enforce", "testing", or "none", indicating the expected behavior of a sending MTA in the case of a policy validation failure.
 See (#policy-application), "Policy Application." for more details about the three modes.
 * `max_age`: Max lifetime of the policy (plain-text non-negative integer seconds, maximum value of 31557600).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
 To mitigate the risks of attacks at policy refresh time, it is expected that this value typically be in the range of weeks or greater.
 * `mx`: MX identity patterns (list of plain-text strings).
 One or more patterns matching a Common Name or Subject Alternative Name ([@?RFC5280]) DNS-ID ([@?RFC6125]) present in the X.509 certificate presented by any MX receiving mail for this domain.
 For example:

   ```
    mx: mail.example.com <CRLF>